Incredibly Fun Europe Backpacking Routes

 Ahhhh, Paris!
 I don’t know what I can say about France’s capital that has already been said fifty million times by the masses.

 Needless to say, you’ll always find something cool to do in Paris.
 Just be careful with your budget.
 Paris is similar to New York City in the sense that it’s easy to blow through all your cash and not even realize your mistake until your wallet is empty.
 Not speaking from experience, of course.
+Spend at least three days in Paris to get a true taste of France’s capital.

 What are some of your favorite Europe backpacking routes?
 Where are your favorite destinations in Europe?
 Share in the comments!